blaserlab/datascience.curriculum/docs/README.md

 ### Note

+Dates for the 2023 course:

+* April 12
+* April 19
+* April 26
+* May 3
+* May 10
+* May 17

+These are all Wednesday mornings.
+Time will be 10-11 AM.
+Format will be Zoom Webinar.

-The curriculum and lecture dates for the 2023 offering of this course are being updated.
+The curriculum for the 2023 offering of this course is being updated.
 Please stay tuned!

 The videos from the 2022 offering have been moved to youtube.
 Here are the links: